AlexandreWANG915/AMD-DBSCAN/README.md

 # AMD-DBSCAN

-This is an example file with default selections.
+This is the official code repository of AMD-DBSCAN published in DSAA2022.

 ## Usage

 ```
-dataset.py
+Run dataset.py to create make blobs datasets.
-parame
+Run parameterAdataptive.py to cluster.
 ```

 ## Related work

 ```
-AMD-DBSCAN: An Adaptive Multi-density DBSCAN
+AMD-DBSCAN An Adaptive Multi-density DBSCAN for datasets of extremely variable density
 ```

 ## Contributing